varma-kakarlapudi/100-days-of-ALGORITHMS/README.md

         It is one of the searching technique which is used on a regularly basis by many programmers.
         This searching technique takes less time when compared to LINEAR search program .
         This program can be implemented using recursion .
-  ##  ------> for this searching technique the array on which we perform searching is should be sorted .
+  ##  ------> for this search technique the array on which we perform searching should be sorted .

  https://www.geeksforgeeks.org/binary-search/